 Conditions: Lodging is provided in the church; showers available.
 Group must bring bedding.
 Group must provide and prepare own meals.
 Kitchen and cooking utensils are available.
 Adult leadership is necessary.
 Sightseeing and educational opportunities at museums within walking distance of church.

-Cost: Lodging: Weekend fee is $70 per person and week long fee is $190 per person.
-The deposit is $200 for weekend camps and $50 per person for week long camps.
+Cost: Lodging: Weekend fee is flat rate of $70 per participant and week-long fee is flat rate of $190 per participant.
+A non-refundable deposit of $200 for weekend camps and $50 per participant for week long camps is necessary to secure dates.
 This amount will be deducted from the overall cost if the reservation is kept.
 Upon cancellation, the deposit will be retained by Old First Reformed Church.